-She has extensive experience living and working in countries including Palestine, Ethiopia, Kenya, Vietnam and Cambodia.
-She founded and was Executive Officer of a National Alliance in the asylum seeker and refugee sector, was formerly the CEO of Anglican Overseas Aid, and has also worked for AusAID, as Country Manager of ACIAR at the Australian Embassy in Hanoi, and has led Asian Development Bank and US Government aid programs in the Asia-pacific region.
+Misha has extensive experience living and working in countries including Bougainville, Palestine, Ethiopia, Kenya, Vietnam and Cambodia.
+She was formerly the CEO of Anglican Overseas Aid, and has also worked in several roles at AusAID, as the Country Manager of the Australian Centre for International Agricultural Research at the Australian Embassy in Hanoi, and she has led Asian Development Bank and US Government aid programs in the Asia-pacific region.
 She was formerly a midwife and worked in South African townships during apartheid and in several Australian indigenous communities.

 Professor Brendan Crabb AC